Hebilicious/graphql-crawler/README.md

 ## 🔬 How to use

 **It is recommended that you clone the repository and use an IDE with Typescript support (like VSCode) to review the code.
-Thanks to [type inference and contextual typings](https://www.typescriptlang.org/docs/handbook/type-inference.html), Typescript provides us with a lot of information.**
+Thanks to [type inference and contextual typings](https://www.typescriptlang.org/docs/handbook/type-inference.html), Typescript provides us with a lot of information.
+For example most of the return types are inferred and aren't specified in the JSdocs or written out.
+Functional Programming ❤**

 **That's how it should looks in VSCode :**
 ![image](./crawlPage.png)